rolbk/rolbk/content/_index.md

 xml: false
 ---

 Hello there!
-My name is Emanuel and I'm developer based in Salzburg, Austria.
+My name is Emanuel and I'm based in Zürich, Switzerland.

-I've been writing code for more than a decade, working for a few years as a Mobile App Developer, but also on the backend, data pipelines, DevOps and Infrastructure, always loving what I do.
+Currently I'm doing my MSc in Cyber Security at ETH Zürich, while working part-time as a research assistant at the ETH Network Security Group.

-I am into CyberSec, IoT, Electronics and all other related black magic.
+I've been writing code and hacking stuff for more than a decade.
+I am into CyberSec, Mobile Development, IoT, Electronics and all other related black magic.
 Here you can find all about me, and read about stuff I find worth sharing.

 Feel free to take a look around!